Turan problems for $k$-geodetic digraphs: The largest size of a -geodetic digraph

 Note that if all vertices are neither a source nor a sink then both partitions contain a vertex which is neither a source nor a sink.
-If $s=t=2$ then by Lemma~\ref{classificationlemma} we are done, so we may assume that $|Y|>2$ and $X$ contains a vertex which is neither a source nor a sink.
+If $s=t=2$ then by Lemma~\ref{classificationlemma} we are done, so we may assume that $|Y|>2$ and $X$ contains a vertex, say $x_1$, which is neither a source nor a sink.
 By Lemma~\ref{classificationlemma} any such vertex has either in-degree or out-degree one; without loss of generality, we assume that $N^+(x_1) = \{ y_1\}$.
-Then $X$ contains no vertex $x' \in X$, $d^+(x')>1$, otherwise there would be paths $x' \rightarrow y_2 \rightarrow x_1$ and $x' \rightarrow y_3 \rightarrow x_1$ if $y_2,y_3\neq y_1$ a contradiction or there is a vertex $y'$ in $Y$ such that we have $y' \rightarrow x$ and $y' \rightarrow x'$ which leads us also to a contradiction since there are two paths from $y'$ to $y_1$.
-Applying Lemma~\ref{classificationlemma} we have the desired result. \end{proof}

-Combining Theorems~\ref{bipartiteisoptimal} and~\ref{completebipartitegraphs} immediately yields a classification of all 2-geodetic digraphs of order $n$ and maximal size. \begin{theorem} Let $G$ be a 2-geodetic digraph with order $n$ and maximal size.
-For $n \geq 7$, $G$ is isomorphic to an orientation of $K_{\lceil \frac{n}{2} \rceil, \lfloor \frac{n}{2} \rfloor }$ with all arcs oriented in the same direction, except for a matching that is oriented in the opposite direction.
-The number of isomorphism classes of extremal digraphs is $n+1$ for odd $n \geq 7$ and $\frac{n}{2}+1$ for even $n \geq 8$. \end{theorem}